Harry Chan: Politician

 In 1959, a Darwin City Council by-election for the Fannie Bay Ward gave Chan his first chance at politics, he won by a large margin.
 After working hard for the ward, the ward system was abolished in 1962.
 He decided to run for the Fannie Bay Electorate in 1962 for the 8th Legislative Council defeating four other candidates in an electorate of few Chinese voters thus establishing a great advertisement for the racial tolerance that was a feature of Darwin in those days.
 Chan was first elected President of the 9th Northern Territory Legislative Council in 1965 which he held until his death.
-During his time as President he also held the role of Mayor of Darwin from 1966–1969.
+During his time as president he also held the role of Mayor of Darwin from 1966 to 1969.

 Chan presided over Darwin's centenary committee, established to commemorate George Goyder's landing at Port Darwin in 1869.
 In an interview with The Australian Women's Weekly, he stated his hopes that a university could be established at East Point.
 He also stated that he had received support from the city council for a meditation centre to be established on the site of Darwin's former Chinatown.